indrabasak/spring-tls-example/README.md

  ```

 The `SSLConnectionSocketFactory.getDefaultHostnameVerifier()` is not used
-since it tries to match the server host name with the CN (common name) in the
+since it tries to match the server host name with the CN (common name) RDN
-DN (distinguished name) provided in the server certificate.
-It's not used as it
+in the DN (distinguished name) provided in the server certificate.
+It's not used
-is very restrictive.
+as it's very restrictive.
 Where as `NoopHostnameVerifier()` doesn't verify host
 name at all.

 ### Create RestTemplate